vasanthkumarch/EXPERIMENT-NO--04-PRESSURE-MEASUREMENT-USING-ARDUINO-AIM-To-interface-an-FSR-force-sensitive-resist/README.md

-# EXPERIMENT-NO--04-PRESSURE-MEASUREMENT-USING-ARDUINO-AIM-To-interface-an-FSR-force-sensitive-resistor
+# EXPERIMENT-NO--03-PRESSURE-MEASUREMENT-USING-ARDUINO-AIM-To-interface-an-FSR-force-sensitive-resistor
+### Name: Anbuselvan.S
+### Reference No: 212223240008

 ## AIM:
 To interface an FSR(force sensitive resistor) and scale the output voltage obtained to pressure applied

-### COMPONENTS REQUIRED:
+## COMPONENTS REQUIRED:
 1. FSR  (force sensitive resistor)
 2. 1 KΩ resistor
 3. Arduino Uno
 4. USB Interfacing cable
 5. Connecting wires

-### THEORY:
+## THEORY:
 FSRs are basically a resistor that changes its resistive value (in ohms Ω) depending on how much it is pressed.
 These sensors are fairly low cost, and easy to use.
 They also vary some from sensor to sensor perhaps 10%.
 FSR's resistance changes as more pressure is applied.
 When there is no pressure, the sensor looks like an infinite resistor (open circuit), as the pressure increases, the resistance goes down.
 This graph indicates approximately the resistance of the sensor at different force measurements.

 ![image](https://user-images.githubusercontent.com/36288975/163532939-d6888ae1-4068-4d83-86a7-fc4c32d5179e.png)

 ### FIGURE 01 GRAPH OF FORCE vs RESISTANCE **

 ![image](https://user-images.githubusercontent.com/36288975/163532957-82d57567-a1c3-48c5-8a87-7ea66d6fca49.png)

 ### FIGURE 02 FORCE SENSITIVE RESITOR FOIL DISC TYPE